backstage/backstage/docs/features/software-templates/recoverable-tasks.md

 once again.
 You can avoid situation of step's dependency by making each step completely self-sufficient by combining few steps into one.
 The downside of it, as you have to make all steps custom to achieve it.

-By default, the recoverability is switched off, to enable it you have to include in your `app-config.yaml` file:
+By default, the task recovery is switched off, to enable it you have to include in your `app-config.yaml` file:

 ```yaml
 scaffolder: